Risely

 Brainstorming

 Brainstorming is one of the decision making techniques that involves generating a large number of ideas and solutions in a group setting.
-This tool helps managers tap into their team’s collective creativity and consider a wide range of options.
+This engaging decision-making technique helps managers tap into their team’s collective creativity and consider a wide range of options.
 The benefit of brainstorming is that it encourages collaboration and innovation, leading to more informed and effective decision-making.
 This technique can be applied in problem-solving, strategic planning, and product development.
+However, brainstorming can be often affected by collective biases and groupthink.
+Treading the fine line to maintain balance is essential as a manager.

 Get an interesting perspective on innovation here: For Innovation to succeed, one must embrace failure